How to Ask for a Raise at Work (With Tips, Scripts, and Email Templates)

 Prepare for Negotiation

 Be prepared for negotiation when asking for a raise.
+The negotiation process is about demonstrating your value and justifying why you deserve more money for your contributions.
 Be flexible and open to alternatives during salary discussions.
 Be ready to answer questions from your manager regarding your accomplishments and discuss salary research.

 If a raise isn’t feasible, ask when you can revisit the conversation and set a timeline for future discussions.
 This approach shows your willingness to continue working towards your goal, demonstrating your commitment to growth within the company.